Founder Fundamentals

 Assessment Method

-The course grade is based on active participation in workshops, submission of homework assignments, and an end-of-term interview session.
+The course grade grade is based on active participation in workshops, submission of homework assignments, and an end-of-term interview session.
 Unlike traditional exams, Founder Fundamentals focuses on practical entrepreneurial skills rather than theoretical knowledge.

 Homework Assignments